My account

 If you wish to learn more about the CV vs. resume difference, we have a separate in-depth guide explaining each and every discrepancy.

-If you decide you don’t need a CV as much as a resume, you can head straight to our guide on how to write a job-winning resume
+If you decide you don’t need a CV as much as a resume, you can head straight to our guide on how to write a job-winning resume.
+And obviously—

 To give your career a serious boost and improve your chances of landing a job, learn how to write a cover letter that impresses recruiters.